luisloorcortez/luisloorcortez/README.txt

-🤖 Hi there
+🤖 Hi there!
+🧑🏾‍🔧 SRE, focused on being better every day, learning and sharing!
 🌿 I’m currently learning about microservices in complex infrastructure, focused on the cloud.
-🧑🏾‍🔧 SRE, focused on being better every day, learning and sharing!

 I know how to use it and I'm still learning 👨🏾‍🏫 Docker